-The GS is a member organization of Vitae.
+University of Westminster is a member organization of Vitae.
 This allows staff and doctoral researchers to access additional resources in the members' area of the Vitae website.
-To view the resources, you will need to log in with your university email address.
-The pages dedicated to doctoral research supervision are located here: https://www.vitae.ac.uk/doing-research/supervising-a-doctorate
+To view the resources dedicated to doctoral research supervision, you will need to log in with your university email address.